pulumi/examples/testing-integration-py/README.md

 | YES | YES|Input|
 | No | YES|Output|

 ## Test Case
-To create a s3 bucket and upload a html file,
+To create a s3 bucket and upload a file

  1. Create the stack with a bucket
- 3. Verfiy S3 bucket name and regaion in Output
+ 3. Verify S3 bucket name and region in Output
- 4. Using client to check the S3 name agaion
+ 4. Using client to check the S3 name again
  5. Using client to upload a file
  6. Deleting that file
  7. Delete the stack with the bucket